katsuhisamaruyama/jxplatform3/README.md

 slice.print();
 ```

-A convenient static method is also provided.
+To find the slice criterion, convenient static methods are also provided.

 ```java
 DependencyGraph graph;  // a dependency graph consisting of ClDGs,